SamNiechcial/MySQL-With-Vault/README.md

 A learning project to explore dynamic secrets and encryption as a service, using the Hashicorp suite of technologies with MySQL.

-## Project Goals:
+## Requirements:

 The eventual aim is to enable minimally technical end users to automate the initiation and configuration of a MySQL database service, in the cloud, with dynamic secrets, to a best practices production standard of security and service delivery.

-## Current Project State:

-The project is in a very early state and is currently unlikely to be of use to anyone else.
+The current aim is to configure and run all services locally as proof of concept.

+## Achievements To Date:

-In the 12 hours I have devoted to it so far, I have configured and run a proof-of-concept service locally;
+In the 12 hours I have devoted to the project so far, I have configured and run a minimal proof-of-concept service:

- - MySQL 5.7 server and client (locally, with HomeBrew) - providing the database for the credentials to service
+- [MySQL 5.7]("https://formulae.brew.sh/formula/mysql@5.7") server, locally, with HomeBrew - providing the database for the credentials to service
- - Consul (locally, in -dev mode) - serving as encrypted data storage for Vault
+- [Consul]("https://www.consul.io/"), locally, in -dev mode - serving as data storage for Vault
- - Vault (locally, in production mode) - serving dynamic secrets securely, integrated with MySQL 5.7 and Consul
+- [Vault]("https://www.vaultproject.io/"), locally, in production mode - serving dynamic secrets securely, integrated with MySQL 5.7 and Consul
- - EnvConsul locally - to serve MySQL credentials from Vault to my Python 2.7 scripts
+- [EnvConsul]("https://github.com/hashicorp/envconsul/"), locally - to serve MySQL credentials from Vault to my Python 2.7 scripts

 I have not yet started work on initiating and configuring this architecture with Terraform, nor do I have a live web service to hit for requests running in the cloud.

-**As a result, the Python scripts provided will not work unless you configure these back-end services to run locally on your own machine first.** Please configure the services manually using USER_GUIDE.md, in the Docs folder.
+As a result, the Python scripts provided will not work unless you configure these back-end services to run locally on your own machine first.

+**To test the app for yourself, please configure the services manually following instructions in Docs/USER_GUIDE.md**

+For now, I have included a video to demonstrate that the scripts I have written are working locally for me, *working.mov*.

 Future iterations of this application will use Terraform to automate spinning up the architecture and services.

-## Demonstrating Working Initial Proof of Concept:

-For now, I have included a video to demonstrate that the scripts I have written are working locally for me, *working.mov*.

-It can be found in the root directory of the project.

-## Next steps:
+## Next step:

-1. The scripts I have created so far are essentially scratches - they refactoring for security, separation of concerns, etc.
+1. The scripts I have created so far are essentially scratches - they refactoring for security, separation of concerns etc.

 ## Further Steps:

-2. Use Hashicorp documentation to learn how to use Terraform to spin up architecture; MySql 5.7 Server and Client, Consul and Vault - this time on Ubuntu, or something else I can eventually configure to run in production on AWS.
+2. Use Hashicorp documentation to learn how to use Terraform to spin up architecture; MySql 5.7 Server and Client, Consul and Vault - this time with Ubuntu on AWS or Docker.

 3. Write project Terraform configuration to spin up architecture; MySql 5.7 Server and client, Consul and Vault - Again, on Ubuntu.